-"We are constantly asked by parents what kind of car seat to buy, how to install it properly, and when a child should move into a booster seat," said Fulton.
-"If parents can't make it to a car seat checkup event in their community, the Ultimate Car Seat Guide can give them helpful tips to protect kids on the move."
+"As the car seat experts, we are constantly asked by parents what kind of car seat to buy, how to install it properly, and when a child should move into a booster seat," said Kate Carr, president and CEO of Safe Kids Worldwide.
+"Not every parent can make it to one of the thousands of car seat checkup events held by Safe Kids each year, but with the Ultimate Car Seat Guide, we can reach more parents with helpful tips to protect kids on the move."